Forecasting Macroeconomic Tail Risk in Real Time: Do Textual Data Add Value?

+where $\left \{ x_{t}\right \} _{t=1}^{T}$ is a column vector of predictors, $\beta _{\tau }$ denotes a vector of quantile-specific regression coefficients and $\varepsilon _{\tau ,t+h}$ follows an asymmetric Laplace distribution, see \cite{yu2001}.
+The dimension of $x_{t}$ depends on the setting, which is one of the following three possibilities: (i) FRED predictors only, (ii) FRED predictors \textit{plus} unadjusted text-based predictors, and (iii) FRED predictors \textit{plus} unadjusted text-based predictors \textit{plus} text-based predictors with tone adjustment.

 Posterior inference requires specifying a likelihood and eliciting priors for the coefficients.
 As Markov Chain Monte Carlo estimation is slow in high dimensions, we use fast variational Bayes approximations for posterior inference.
-In the interest of brevity we do not give full details of the estimation, but note that, by introducing auxiliary latent variables, the likelihood is conditionally Gaussian and the errors are conditionally heteroskedastic.
+In the interest of brevity we do not give full details of the estimation, but note that, by introducing auxiliary latent variables, the likelihood is conditionally Gaussian and the errors are conditionally heteroscedastic, see \cite{yu2001} and \cite{Pruser2023}.
 The shrinkage priors we consider fall into the class of global-local shrinkage priors, where the prior variance comprises one global term pertaining to all coefficients and another coefficient-specific term.
-The three shrinkage priors we use can be written in the general form
+Our chosen shrinkage priors can be written in the general form